Teaching Geography: Workshop 7

 Part 2.
 Strasbourg and the European Union: Supranationalism in Europe and Beyond

 In addition to its cultural duality, Strasbourg's political role as home to the Council of Europe and European Court of Human Rights has further social and economic implications for its residents.
-As European supranationalism expands and Strasbourg's role in the European Union evolves, its inhabitants must re-examine their identity in a multi-layered context - French, German, European.
+As European supranationalism expands and Strasbourg's role in the European Union evolves, its inhabitants must re-examine their identity in a multilayered context: French, German, and European.

 Participants will be able to: